Kayle Leogrande: Doping

-Later in the year, Leogrande filed another lawsuit, this time a defamation claim against former Rock Racing soigneur Suzanne Sonye.
+Later in the year, Leogrande filed a defamation claim against former Rock Racing soigneur Suzanne Sonye.
 Leogrande also sued former professional cyclist Matt DeCanio for defamation.
 However, the USADA case against him went forward, and it was alleged that he had confessed his use of performance-enhancing drugs to Sonye when competing at Superweek on July 26, 2007.
 Though Leogrande denied the charges, he was suspended for two years after a three-member arbitration panel concluded he had in fact used EPO.
 Leogrande's "non-analytical" positive doping control was of note because it was based not matching A and B urine samples that showed traces of drug metabolites, but rather, sworn testimony from Sonye and Rock Racing team director Frankie Andreu and ancillary evidence such as cellphone records detailing calls between Leogrande and Papp plus their hand-written correspondence.

-On August 28, 2017 it was announced that Leogrande had been suspended for a further eight years by the US Anti Doping Agency after testing positive for no fewer than seven substances (anti-estrogen drug – raloxifene, four Selective Androgen Receptor Modulators: ostarine, RAD140, LGD4033 and andarine, ibutamoren (a growth hormone-like factor), and GW1516 sulfone) at an amateur race earlier that year.
+On August 28, 2017 it was announced that Leogrande had been suspended for a further eight years by the US Anti Doping Agency after testing positive for seven substances (anti-estrogen drug – raloxifene, four Selective Androgen Receptor Modulators: ostarine, RAD140, LGD4033 and andarine, ibutamoren (a growth hormone-like factor), and GW1516 sulfone) at an amateur race earlier that year.

 Other

-Leogrande began tattooing in 1998, and in 2005 he acquired Classic Tattoo Parlor in Upland, California.
-For a time he also operated a second facility in Malibu.
-Leogrande states that as of February 2010, he is developing a proprietary line of cycling clothing and accessories to be released in September.
+Leogrande began tattooing in 1998, and has owned several tattoo establishments in the southern California region since 2005.